Persistent Pulmonary Hypertension in the Newborn

 Persistent pulmonary hypertension (PPHN) happens in newborn babies.
 It occurs when

-a newborn’s circulation changes back to the circulation of a fetus.
+a newborn’s circulation continues to flow as it did while in the womb.
 When this happens,

 too much blood flow bypasses the baby’s lungs.
 This is sometimes called persistent